-To send flowers in memory of Margie Isaak, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Margie Isaak, please visit our Heartfelt Sympathies Store.

 She was born on August 4, 1923 in Wardsville, a daughter of James F. and Ida M. (Koffkey) Cain.
 She was married on February 23, 1946 in Jefferson City to Benjamin Isaak.
 He preceded her in death.

 Marjorie was a 1941 graduate of New Bloomfield High School.
 She was employed with the Division of Employment Security until retiring in 1992.

 She was a member of the First Baptist Church.

 Marjorie (Margie) was raised on a farm outside of New Bloomfield.
 She was the middle child of seven and it was the era of the Great Depression.
 She learned hard work, the meaning of frugality, but also how to have fun, being a part of a large family with a father who loved to tell stories and play the fiddle.
 It was from him she learned to dance, a lifelong interest.
 She was at home outdoors and would much rather tend the garden than do inside chores.